codustry/covid-bot/README.md

 # covid-bot
-sharing resources and knowledge of creating and maintain it
+sharing resources and knowledge of how the team create and maintain it